DataDog/documentation/content/en/agent/guide/agent-fips-proxy.md

 - Follow the steps in [Check the proxy status](#check-the-proxy-status) to verify that the Datadog Agent FIPS Proxy is running.
 - Verify that the port range from the proxy matches the one from the Agent.

 If the proxy is running and the port range is correct, a local firewall on the machine may be blocking the Agent's access to the proxy.
-Firewalls should allow connections to TCP ports from 9804 to 9816.
+Set your firewall to allow connections to TCP ports from 9804 to 9816.

 You can use `curl` to verify that the proxy is accessible: